aziabatz/cunqa/docs/source/copied_README.md

 qraise -n 4 -t 01:20:30
 ```
 will raise four QPUs during at most 1 hour, 20 minutes and 30 seconds.
 The time format is `hh:mm:ss`.
-> [!NOTE]
+!!! note
-> By default, all the QPUs will be raised with [AerSimulator](https://github.com/Qiskit/qiskit-aer) as the background simulator and IdealAer as the background backend.
+    By default, all the QPUs will be raised with [AerSimulator](https://github.com/Qiskit/qiskit-aer) as the background simulator and IdealAer as the background backend.
 That is, a backend of 32 qubits, all connected and without noise.
 2. The simulator and the backend configuration can be set by the user through `qraise` FLAGs:

 **Set simulator:**